daiearth22/test/hiring/index.html.md

 ## Equal Employment Opportunity

- Diversity is one of GitLab's core [values](https://github.com/daijapan/test/tree/master/values/index.html.md) and GitLab is dedicated to providing equal employment opportunities (EEO/index.html.md) to all team members and candidates for employment without regard to race, color, religion, gender, national origin, age, disability, or genetics.
-One example of how put this into practice is through sponsorship of [diversity events](/2016/03/24/sponsorship-update/index.html.md)
+ Diversity is one of GitLab's core [values](https://github.com/daijapan/test/tree/master/values/index.html.md) and GitLab is dedicated to providing equal employment opportunities (EEO) to all team members and candidates for employment without regard to race, color, religion, gender, national origin, age, disability, or genetics.
+One example of how put this into practice is through sponsorship of [diversity events](/2016/03/24/sponsorship-update/)

  GitLab complies with all applicable laws governing nondiscrimination in employment.
 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation, and training.
 GitLab expressly prohibits any form of workplace harassment.
  Improper interference with the ability of GitLab’s team members to perform their role duties may result in discipline up to and including discharge.
-If you have any complaints, concerns, or suggestions to do better please [contact People Ops](https://github.com/daijapan/test/tree/master/people-operations/#reach-peopleops/index.html.md).
+If you have any complaints, concerns, or suggestions to do better please [contact People Ops](https://github.com/daijapan/test/tree/master/people-operations/#reach-peopleops).

 ## Country Hiring Guidelines

-Please go to [country hiring guidelines](/jobs/faq/#country-hiring-guidelines/index.html.md) for more information.
+Please go to [country hiring guidelines](/jobs/faq/#country-hiring-guidelines) for more information.